Skip to main content

 Send the above payload in an HTTP POST request to the Plugin's URL:

-Please note the first time the plugin is executed, it may take a few seconds to respond.
-To check the Plugin logs, go to the Plugin, click on the "Logs" section and you should see a list of the latest executions.
+Note that the first time the plugin is executed, it may take a few seconds to respond.
+To check the plugin's logs, go to the plugin, click on the "logs" section and you should see a list of the latest executions.

 Did this answer your question?